vmware/vic/tests/manual-test-cases/Group19-VIC-Product/19-9-VIC-SSO.md

 =======

 # Purpose:
-To verify that the SSO feature of VIC product works across Admiral, Harbor, and Engine
+To verify that the SSO and session management features of VIC product works across Admiral, Harbor, and Engine

 # References:
 [1- VIC SSO Feature](TBD - waiting on official docs to link)